2027 New Years Day Polar Bear Swim in English Bay, Vancouver, BC, Canada | StanleyParkVan.com

 Thousands of people come out to watch and support the swimmers, so you don't even have to swim!

-Read below for more detailed information, registration, photos, and contact info, and FAQs.
+Read below for more detailed information, registration, photos, contact info, and FAQs.

 Polar Bear Swim Details